RohanCalculus/Star-Type-Predictor/README.md

 🔸 **star_properties.py:** Pydantic BaseModel and Field definitions for star properties along with set examples.<br>
 🔸 **star_type_data.csv:** Dataset used for training the model.<br>

-## Contribute/Queries/Suggestions
+## 🤝 Contribute/Queries/Suggestions
 🔸 Feel free to explore and contribute to this project.<br>
-🔸 If you have any questions or suggestions, please create an issue or reach out to me via rohan.calculus@gmail.com 🔸 If you find this project helpful, consider giving it a star! ⭐️ (A star for a Star Type Predictor! :D)
+🔸 If you have any questions or suggestions, please create an issue or reach out to me via rohan.calculus@gmail.com<br>
+🔸 If you find this project helpful, consider giving it a star! **(A star for a Star Type Predictor?)** ⭐️<br>

-🌟 **Happy Star Type Prediction!** 🌌
+🔸 **Happy Star Type Prediction!** 🌌